TheFuZiOnZz/Research-Dashboard/Red Pill/Red Pill.md

     - Oxytocin is released in both men and women during many social activities where bonding occurs.
 Oxytocin nasal sprays have shown an increase in empathetic responses to perceived “in-group” members.
 Many different studies around the world show that oxytocin can be administered to increase protective and preferential feelings towards “in-group” members.
 ## While you eager to initially accept findings from evolutionary psychology, why do you run away from them now that the field is turning away from strategic pluralism, or “alpha fucks, beta bucks”?
 Do you at least recognize that your position is no longer scientific?
 - One of the early proponents of “strategic pluralism,” Steven W. Gangestad, recently did an amazing literature review of the empirical failings of said mating strategy.
-- The following comes from [Women's Estrus and Extended Sexuality: Reflections on Empirical Patterns and Fundamental Theoretical Issues](https://www.frontiersin.org/articles/10.3389/fpsyg.2022.900737/full), by Steven W. Gangestad and Tran Dinh, published in _Evolutionary Psychology_ in June of 2022.
+- The following comes from [Women's Estrus and Extended Sexuality: Reflections on Empirical Patterns and Fundamental Theoretical Issues](https://www.frontiersin.org/articles/10.3389/fpsyg.2022.900737/full), by Steven W. Gangestad and Tran Dinh, published in Evolutionary Psychology in June of 2022.
     - “Comparatively, the fact that women lack sexual swellings or ritualized behavioral cues overlapping with the conceptive phase is revealing about the potential function of their extended sexuality.
 It likely has not been shaped to facilitate paternity confusion.
 Strassmann's (1981) explanation of concealed ovulation, broadened to include extended sexuality, may offer one plausible scenario for the evolution of women's extended sexuality.
 Strassmann argued that, in a species in which males may potentially engage in true paternal care, males most likely to benefit from caring are non-dominant males.
 Following successful reproduction, males can choose to invest in care or re-enter the mating market to compete for another fertilization (or some combination of these two).
 The benefits of engaging in care partly depend on the net benefits (e.g., the rate of success) of competing for mating (e.g., Kokko and Jennions, 2008).
 Non-dominant males benefit less from competing and, therefore, are most likely to benefit from investment in care.
 As a result, females evolved to prefer non-dominant males as sires for the benefits of paternal care.
 Accordingly, concealing their conceptive status prevented dominant males from systematically monopolizing conceptive matings through intrasexual competition against non-dominant males (for a discussion of potential contributions of female-female intrasexual competition to the evolution of undisclosed conceptive status in humans, see Krems et al., 2021).
 As Kokko and Jennions (2008) emphasize, male benefits to investment in care also crucially depend on paternity assurance.
 In Strassmann's scenario, the concealment of ovulation permits non-dominant males to become sires but also limits their access to cues to conceptive status.
 Hence, males do not attain paternity assurance through detection of fertility cues.
 Rather, paternity assurance is achieved through regular sexual access throughout the cycle of a target female (some portion of which is conceptive), in conjunction with reasonable confidence that other males have not engaged in sex with that female during the cycle.”
         - Since women do not go “in heat” and give no external sexual cues to her fertility, “alpha” men would have no way to swoop in and impregnate the woman during her fertile cycle.
 Men who engage in such behavior, rather than men who continuously mate for extended periods of time, are less likely to find success reproducing.
 Men are therefore selected to be non-dominant, and women are therefore selecting non-dominant men as they are more likely to remain as primary caretakers.
     - “In our recently collected dataset of 181 women, we examined moderating impacts of ovarian hormone levels on the association between male partners' attractiveness and women's extra-pair sexual interests (Dinh et al., 2022a).
 Analyses found that when women's progesterone levels were low—characteristic of the follicular and peri-ovulatory phase—partner attractiveness more strongly predicted extra-pair interest in a negative direction, consistent with previous effects.
 However, some preregistered effects examined were near-zero.
-All in all, the null hypothesis that there exist no effects is a very poor explanation of the overall pattern of results, even if we currently do not fully understand the reasons for variable effects (Dinh et al., 2022a,b)10. **This moderation effect, if robust, begs a question.
+All in all, the null hypothesis that there exist no effects is a very poor explanation of the overall pattern of results, even if we currently do not fully understand the reasons for variable effects (Dinh et al., 2022a,b)10.
+This moderation effect, if robust, begs a question.
 This effect assumes that women differentially value sexually attractive features across conceptive versus non-conceptive phases.
-Yet, as we discussed above, large-scale replication studies have not found strong, compelling evidence for hormonal moderation of mate preferences (e.g., for muscular bodies).** Durante et al. (2016) suggested one possible resolution.
+Yet, as we discussed above, large-scale replication studies have not found strong, compelling evidence for hormonal moderation of mate preferences (e.g., for muscular bodies).
+Durante et al. (2016) suggested one possible resolution.
 Perhaps mate preference shifts are moderated.
 For instance, women who are strongly attached to partners may express relatively little interest in extra-pair men when conceptive.
 It may make sense that these women also show little evidence of increased interest in, say, muscular men when conceptive.
 The same may apply for women with attractive partners—or, more generally, women who show relatively little interest in extra-pair men during conceptive phases for other reasons.
 By contrast, when women do express interest in extra-pair men when conceptive, they may be particularly interested in muscular men.
 This may be one reason why preference shifts are weak overall and not consistently detected.
 It also remains untested to date.”
         - Essentially, even if women’s interests are changing slightly due to hormone cycles, no study has shown that a woman is more willing to “cheat” or engage in extra-pair sexual activity.
             - Dixson et al., 2018; Jones et al., 2018c,d; Jünger et al., 2018a,b; Marcinkowska et al., 2018; Stern et al., 2019, 2020, 2021)
                 - All failed to find women choosing different mates based on their ovulation cycle.
 # Hypergamy
 ## What is hypergamy?
-- Massive discussion paper from the _Institute of Labor Economics_, “[The Economics of Hypergamy](https://cepr.org/publications/dp17914)”, by Ingvild Almas et al.
+- Massive discussion paper from the Institute of Labor Economics, “[The Economics of Hypergamy](https://cepr.org/publications/dp17914)”, by Ingvild Almas et al.
     - “Using evidence from more than 33 million marriages and 67 million births in England and Wales 1837-2022 we show that there was never within this era any period of significant hypergamous marriage by women.
 The average status of women’s fathers was always close to that of their husbands’ fathers.
 Consistent with this there was no differential tendency in England of men and women to marry by social status.
 The evidence is of strong symmetry in marital behaviors between men and women throughout.
 There is also ancillary evidence that physical attraction cannot have been a very significant factor in marriages in any period 1837-2021, based on the correlation observed in underlying social abilities.”
     - “There is good evidence that women value status more, and physical appearance less, than do men in forming marriages.
 Yet the popular belief that this produces significant female hypergamy in marriage is incorrect.
 In England all the way from 1837 to 2021 we find that female marital hypergamy was extremely modest.
 The average difference between men and women in marriage in terms of their family status was modest and at times non-existent.
 In terms of family status, matching in marriage was nearly symmetrical between men and women.
 The male preference for physical attraction would be predicted to reduce the correlation between marital partners in family status.
 But this was the same effect for women as compared to men.”
 ## If women are hypergamous, why do men cheat more?
 - Men still [report](https://today.yougov.com/topics/society/articles-reports/2022/10/04/how-many-americans-have-cheated-their-partner-poll) cheating in a 2022 YouGov poll 2x as much as women in the US, even though they consider fewer things to be “cheating” than women do.
 A 2018 study by the Institute of Family Studies researcher Wendy Wang [reports](https://ifstudies.org/blog/predicting-infidelity-an-updated-look-at-who-is-most-likely-to-cheat-in-america) similarly that 20% of men and 10% of women have cheated in a marriage.
 - Rollo [tweeted](https://twitter.com/RationalMale/status/979589521011482625) in 2018 “Guys will berate other guys for cheating.
 We tell him, at least be a Man and break up with her first.
 Girls don’t do this.
 They believe it’s a woman’s prerogative to cheat and keep their LTR in the dark if it means optimizing Hypergamy.
 The Sisterhood has no code like men do.”
 - Men’s reported rates of cheating is almost 2x as much as women, and this holds true across almost all cultures.
-- **If women have unprecedented access to “alphas” via Tinder and IG, and social encouragement to cheat, and biological imperative to cheat, shouldn’t women be cheating far, far more than men?**
+- If women have unprecedented access to “alphas” via Tinder and IG, and social encouragement to cheat, and biological imperative to cheat, shouldn’t women be cheating far, far more than men?
-- **In 2018, Rollo** [**wrote**](https://therationalmale.com/2018/01/15/hypergamy-the-misconceptions/)**: “Hypergamy is an evolved social dynamic.
-That is to say it is the behavioral extension of biological factors; most notably Ovulatory Shift.”** **Since there is no research supporting this idea of the “dual-mating” hypothesis, is Rollo prepared to walk back the idea of women being hypergamous?**
+- In 2018, Rollo [wrote](https://therationalmale.com/2018/01/15/hypergamy-the-misconceptions/): “Hypergamy is an evolved social dynamic.
+That is to say it is the behavioral extension of biological factors; most notably Ovulatory Shift.”
+Since there is no research supporting this idea of the “dual-mating” hypothesis, is Rollo prepared to walk back the idea of women being hypergamous?
 - In a [2021 YouTube video](https://www.youtube.com/watch?v=MyR6FcT7ozQ&t=837s), Rollo brought up the 17 women for every 1 man hypothesis.
     - This comes from a 2015 study
         - “Researchers discovered a dramatic decline in genetic diversity in male lineages 4,000 to 8,000 years ago – likely the result of the accumulation of material wealth, while in contrast, female genetic diversity was on the rise.
 This male-specific decline occurred during the mid- to late-Neolithic period.
 “Instead of ‘survival of the fittest’ in a biological sense, the accumulation of wealth and power may have increased the reproductive success of a limited number of ‘socially fit’ males and their sons,” said Melissa Wilson Sayres, a leading author and assistant professor with ASU’s School of Life Sciences.”